hftf/oligodendrocytes/README.md

 1. Run `make reset` to download the packets from Google Docs (requires `drive`).
    * Or, place `.docx` files in <code>tournaments/_name_/packets/</code>.
-   * Due to recent changes on Google's end, `drive` no longer works.
+   * Due to recent changes on Google's end, `drive` may no longer work.
 2. Run `make htmls` to generate the web interface for each packet.
    * Or <code>make formats EXT=_format_</code>, where <code>_format_</code> can be:
      * `md`, `md.nowrap`, `txt`, `o.html`, `f.html`, `r.html`, `w.html`, `a.html`, etc.